ralphcrutzen/RGBDigit/README.md

 ## Class methods
 Note that for all *digit* parameters, the first digit has index 0, the second digit has index 1, etc.

-The *segment* parameters can be values from 0 to 7, every number corresponding to the following position:
+Where `RGBDIGIT_SEGS_PER_DIGIT` is not defined or is set to `8`; the *segment* parameters can be values from 0 to 7, every number corresponding to the following positions:

        0
     5     1